cabo/notable-tags/draft-bormann-cbor-notable-tags.md

 ### Tags for Bare Hash Values {#hashtags}

-{{RFC9054}} does not define CBOR tags for Hash values; it rightly notes that Hash values are often used in structures that are application-specific and should be defined with those applications.
+{{RFC9054}} does not define CBOR tags for cryptographic Hash values; it rightly notes that Hash values are often used in structures that are application-specific and should be defined with those applications.

-However, there are many cases where just a bare hash value is required, and for these cases common tags are useful, for instance when these tags are used for elision in place of a data structure.
+However, there are many cases where just a bare hash value is required, and for these cases common tags are useful.
+In one use case, these tags indicate elision in place of some other data structure.
 To enable agility, tags need to indicate the hash function used, preferably using the COSE algorithms registry as populated by
 {{RFC9054}}.